Knife Maker's Mark for Jay Fisher Knives

 Hollywood makes the unreasonable easy.

 Tougher still is the issue of reinserting the knife into a sheath on the back, something few consider.
 It's a blind move, with a razor- keen edge and sharp pointed blade right next to the kidneys, and usually takes both hands to manipulate the knife and sheath together.
 Not many guys are comfortable with pulling off this maneuver, but some are.
 You might be thinking of those blunt factory knives and their edges, but the reality is more like this: take a hollow ground straight razor that is honed to it's finest edge, an edge that will slice the hair off your face, slide through newspaper, and skin slivers off the toughest tomato.
-With the blade extended and the knife open, hold that straight razor in your right hand and try to manipulate it behind your back with a coat on and a loose shirt into a tight-fitting sheath of leather or even kydex.
-The edge on fine knives is just as sharp as the razor, the blade is usually much larger, and probably the most important factor is that the old-time straight razor has no point.
-The point of a tactical, combat, and even working knife is very keen and sharp, and will absolutely hang on everything it touches.
+With the razor extended and open, hold the open straight razor in your right hand and try to manipulate it behind your back with a coat on and a loose shirt into a tight-fitting sheath of leather or even kydex.
+The edge on my fine knives is just as sharp as the razor, the blade is usually much larger, and probably the most important factor is that the old-time straight razor has no point.
+The point of a tactical, combat, and even working knife is very keen and sharp, like a honed needle, and will absolutely hang on everything it touches.
 You might think you can align the blade with the other hand, but if you slip, you are in for a substantial injury.
 This is a serious consideration.
+You have the right to know this before you commission any kind of horizontal back-mounted sheath.

 If you are absolutely set on a back-mount arrangement, this may be something I will consider, particularly as I expand the mounting and sheath accessories here at the studio.
-They've grown quite substantial in the last several years because it seems no one is offering well made accessories.
-While a horizontal belt plate (see the Calisto below) may be a viable option for the rear belt, a variation of a sternum harness or back harness may be required for larger or more complicated wear arrangements.
+They've grown quite substantial in the last several years because it seems no one else is offering well made accessories for knives and sheaths.
+While a horizontal belt plate (see the photos below) may be a viable option for the rear belt, a variation of a sternum harness or back or trapezius harness may be required for larger or more complicated wear arrangements.
 These can be quite robust and difficult to construct, and will add to the cost of the project.

 See the detailed page on concealed knife carry on this site at this link.